-1. H20 is the key
+1. H20 is the Key

 Drinking plenty of water is the most important tip to take care of your skin during Ramadan.
 Especially considering the fact that dehydration causes dryness and wrinkles.
 We suggest that you make sure that you meet your daily intake of water from iftar to suhoor.
-Generally, an adult needs to consume about 1.5 to 2 liter of water in a day.
+Generally, an adult needs to consume about 1.5 to 2 litres of water in a day.
 Plus, water is not only great for your skin but it ensures overall health.
 One of the easiest tips to monitor your water intake is by sticking the label of water level on the bottle, by this, you can know if you’re drinking sufficient water or not.
-Besides, you can infuse the water with fruits like strawberry, cucumber, or even lemon for a boost of vitamins and detox your body.
+Besides, you can infuse the water with fruits like strawberries, cucumber, or even lemon for a boost of vitamins and detox your body.

-2. Caffeine no more
+2. Skip the Caffeine

-3. Eat right
+3. Eat Right

-When it’s time to breaking the fast, most of us are thinking to stuff our mouth with desserts and lots of carbs to energize our body.
+When it’s time to break the fast, most of us are thinking to stuff our mouths with desserts and lots of carbs to energize our bodies.
 Regardless of your preference, a balanced diet consisting of vegetable and fruits are essential to delivering nutrients rich vitamins to your body.
 We suggest that you incorporate different types of superfoods like avocados, tomatoes, and cucumber during iftar and suhoor.
 Furthermore, it is recommended that you avoid any processed food or white wheat products as they can cause different types of skin problems.
 Although most of us have a sweet tooth, you can opt for stevia as a substitute for regular white sugar.

-4. Protect the skin from harmful rays
+4. Protect the Skin from Harmful Rays

 Dry and parched skin is the typical skin concern that we experience during Ramadan, thus make sure to apply a generous amount of moisturizer throughout the day.
 After you have cleansed your face, follow up with a complete skincare routine consisting of toner, moisturizer, and sunscreen.
 Your skin will definitely thank you for it.
 Apart from that, make sure to apply moisturizer all over your body as well to keep dry skin at bay.

-6. Dairy is out
+6. Dairy or Plant-Based?

-Dairy and acne are another way of inviting breakouts to your skin.
+Dairy and acne are other ways of inviting breakouts to your skin.
 So if you’re one of the people that experience tiny bumps with just a glass of milk, you might want to swap it with non-dairy products to attain clearer and healthy skin.
 You can replace it with plant-based milk like almond milk, oat milk, rice milk, or even soy which deliver similar benefits to your body as well.

-7. Get enough sleep
+7. Get Enough Sleep

 Beauty sleep has always been the primary skincare tips but it’s hard to practice.
 As much as we need time for ourselves, getting enough sleep is equally important to our health and even skin.
 So peeps remember to get at least 8 hours of sleep to revitalize and refresh your mind and skin.
 Besides, we suggest that you spritz sleep-inducing essential oils on your pillow as it promotes better sleep quality.